Kek Entertainment raises $3 million to make mobile action games

 “We had a lot of fun working at Pixonic, achieved tremendous results, and we are thankful to our team and My.Games for all the experience and support,” said Egorov, in a statement.
 “Now we are ready to launch our own company in the most exciting and fastest-growing entertainment niche — competitive multiplayer games.”

-He added, ““Our targets are to build a dream team and create a breakthrough game utilizing all our experience and insights.
+He added, “Our targets are to build a dream team and create a breakthrough game utilizing all our experience and insights.
 We believe that teaming up with TGF and Play Ventures — founder-friendly investors who understand video games as developers — is a perfect fit for us.”

-Kochmala said in a statement, “We’ve seen Georgy and Oleg in action, leading a top-notch team of War Robots, one of the most successful multiplayer mobile games on the market, and making it a global success.
+Kochmola said in a statement, “We’ve seen Georgy and Oleg in action, leading a top-notch team of War Robots, one of the most successful multiplayer mobile games on the market, and making it a global success.
 They are one of the best founding teams in the region, and we are honored that, among many options, Kek chose TGF as their partner for this adventure.”

 Harri Manninen, founding partner at Play Ventures, added “We were blown away by Georgy, Oleg, and the KEK team from the very beginning.
 Their insights from Pixonic and their experience with War Robots, their takes on innovating in the space, and their ability to execute as world-class gaming operators impressed us.
 We’re excited to be supporting Kek in their quest.”